Planning Your Training Program

-You should always be drinking copiously when cycling, even if it is not especially hot.
+You should always drink copiously when cycling, even if it is not especially hot.
 When training you should always have at least one water bottle on your bike.
 If going on a longer ride, you should carry two.
 Most bikes can fit two water bottle cages on the frame, or you can put a bottle in the pocket of a cycling jersey.
 If you are uncomfortable handling water bottles while riding, a CamelBak or other hands-free water carrying system is a great way to drink while riding.
 Remember to drink before you are thirsty.

 Tool Kit, Pump, and Tubes